This is an experimental technology

 Web Animations read-only interfaces

-The following interfaces are included in the spec for purposes such as defining features used in multiple other places.
+The following interfaces are included in the spec for purposes such as defining features used in multiple other places, or to serve as bases for multiple interfaces which can all be used as values of the same properties.
 You wouldn't directly use these in web development work, but they may be interesting for library authors to understand how the technology works so their implementations can be more effective, or for browser engineers looking for an easier reference than the spec provides.

 - A dictionary object of timing properties, which are inherited by the mutable